This article originally appeared on VICE Spain

 I put Hemoal under my eyes every night for a week and although it felt refreshing, it didn't look like I was taking care of my skin.
 Maybe I just wasn't psychologically prepared to lather my face in bum cream.

 INJECTING MY OWN BLOOD INTO MY FACE

-I called Dr. Marisa Manzano from Anti-aging again, and although she confirmed that Hemoal does work under your eyes, she said that my skin could really benefit from a regeneration therapy with Platelet-Rich Plasma.
-The concept therapy is used medically for things like bone repair, nerve injuries and oral surgeries but her clinic offers the therapy for facial rejuvenation.
+I called Dr. Marisa Manzano again, and although she confirmed that Hemoal does work under your eyes, she said that my skin could really benefit from a regeneration therapy with Platelet-Rich Plasma.
+The concept therapy is used medically for things like bone repair, nerve injuries, and oral surgeries but her clinic offers the service for facial rejuvenation.